A reader got in touch via Twitter to ask about wheelchair shooting during the pheasant season. Bill Harriman had some helpful advice.

 I know a chap who lost the use of his legs in a motorcycle accident and who shoots from a quad bike.
 If you can manage one of them, that may be a solution to enhancing your mobility.

 The key to all of this is forward planning and establishing a body of helpers.
-My experience is that people will bend over backwards to help a disabled person.
+My experience is that people are more than happy to help a disabled person.

 Remember that the great Annie Oakley spent the last years of her life in a leg brace, proving conclusively that simply because you have a disability does not preclude you from enjoying a spot of sport.